jackgeng19/connect_carolina_enroll101/README.md

 Our website is designed to streamline and improve course registration for university students.

 <h2>What does it do</h2>
 Enroll 101 saves your time when you want to add the course to shopping cart.
-Whether you're new to campus or a senior about to graduate, whether you are on a phone or desktop, Enroll 101 provides an environment for students navigate through different subjects during the course registration.
+Our site is optimized for phone and desktop.
+Whether you're new to campus or a senior about to graduate, Enroll 101 provides an environment for students navigate through different subjects during the course registration.

 <h2>Challenges we ran into</h2>
 Team work?
 Try to set the tone of the website consistent?

 <h2>Accomplishments that we're proud of</h2>
+Working together to form a detalied website that streamlines university course registration.